Cosmic rays are invisible to the naked eye - but there is a way to detect them.

 Within 24 hours anyone can go to the HiSPARC website, download the data from any detector and start to explore the science of cosmic rays.
 By comparing the signals from a group of local detectors we can detect larger showers which affect more than one site, which allows us to work out the direction that the shower has come from and the energy of the primary particle.

 Almost all HiSPARC detectors are located in schools and universities and the network is constantly growing.
-The HiSPARC detector on the roof of the Institute of Physics building will allow the IOP to engage with local schools in the borough of Islington and in the Republic of Ireland and participate in cutting-edge cosmic ray research.
+The Institute of Physics has a HiSPARC detector on the roof of our building in London which allows us to engage with local schools in the borough of Islington and in the Republic of Ireland and participate in cutting-edge cosmic ray research.